carson-hunter5/project/content/IvyJordan/Jordan_Blogpost_2.md

 **The Good Things**

 The quality of life overall is beyond comparable to that in the United states that I've noticed.
 The air seems freshier - but this could also be because we are in a "small" town outside of Brussels.
-The towns are overall much cleanier with no excessive trash and rubbish on the street, and maintanece being maintained by workers who throughly do their job.
+The towns are overall much cleanier with no excessive trash and rubbish on the street, and the overall environment being maintained by workers who throughly do their job.
 The food is better, not just in terms of cusinines and restraunts available within a half mile, but the quality of the food is better as well.
 From fast food chains like KFC and McDonald's to local bars and restraunts like Barvista and De Graffe, all have fresh ingredients with no additives and preservevatives.
 I feel healthier overall even though most of my diet consists of takeout and restaraunts.

 <img src="https://i.imgur.com/quwuGqX.jpeg"/>